dainiusjocas/lucene-grep/README.md

 Lucene Monitor based grep-like utility.
 Usage: lmgrep [OPTIONS] LUCENE_QUERY [FILES]
 Supported options:
+  -q, --query QUERY                              Lucene query string(s).
+If specified then all the positional arguments are interpreted as files.
       --tokenizer TOKENIZER                      Tokenizer to use, one of: [keyword letter standard unicode-whitespace whitespace]
       --case-sensitive?
 CASE_SENSITIVE    false  If text should be case sensitive --ascii-fold?
 ASCII_FOLDED          true   If text should be ascii folded